PatrickWWWANG/Leetcode/Review (2nd).md

 ### 738 Monotone Increasing Digits
 Check from right to left.
 If the current number is smaller than previous number, change current position to the end to 9 and decrement previous number by 1.
 Make sure to change current position till end, otherwise it may not be the biggest monotone increasing number.

+### 968 Binary Tree Cameras
+DFS the tree.
+The dfs returns the state of each node, which can either be have camera, covered, uncovered.
+At node, we return 0 because we treat None as covered to minimize number of cameras.
+If either side is uncovered, we return camera; if either side is camera, we return covered, otherwise we return uncovered.
+Note that if one side is None, we treat it as a covered side.
+Also, the sequence of state check can't be switched.
+Must check uncovered first, then check camera.
+Because if one side is uncovered and other side is camera, we still need to return camera.
+Use a nonlocal variable to record number of cameras used.
+Finally, if the root state is uncovered, we need to add an extra camera at root, then return.

+## Dynamic Programming